A source for the stories of Noah's flood?

 recorded it: all humans and animals were exterminated, except

-for those who made it to safety on the ark: 2 or 7 animals of each "kind," and Noah, his
+for those who made it to safety on the ark: 2 or 7 animals of each "kind," and eight humans: Noah, his

-wife, and family.
-Considering the percentage of the human race who
+wife, their three sons and the wives of the three sons.
+On the basis of the percentage of the human race who

 were killed, it can be argued that the universal flood was the largest